egeulgen/pathfindR/cran-comments.md

 ## Test environments
-* local OS X 13.3, R 4.3.0
+* local OS X 13.5.1, R 4.3.1
-* macOS-latest (on GitHub-Actions), R 4.3.0
+* macOS-latest (on GitHub-Actions), R 4.3.1
-* windows-latest (on GitHub-Actions), R 4.3.0
+* windows-latest (on GitHub-Actions), R 4.3.1
-* ubuntu-latest (on GitHub-Actions), 4.2.3, R 4.3.0, devel
+* ubuntu-latest (on GitHub-Actions), R 4.3.1, devel
 * win-builder (devel and release)
 * R-hub (via check_for_cran())

 ## R CMD check results
   There were no ERRORs, WARNINGs or NOTEs.

-  This is a patch version update for 'pathfindR' containing a bug fix to address problems on Debian systems, where a function attempted to write to user’s home filespace.
-The relevant function was not essential and is now removed.
-Hence, the issue should have been resolved.
+  This is a minor version update for 'pathfindR' containing a bug fix to address the problem with package documentation as indicated by CRAN.
+A few other minor improvements/additions were implemented.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.